ADHD Medication For Children

 • The passing of the medication across the blood-brain barrier

 The efficiency of these processes could vary from one child to another.
-Testing medications may be the only way to know what medication dosage works.
-Also, these processes can change as a child grows so that doses might vary.
+Testing medications may be the only way to know what dosage works.
+Also, these processes can change as a child grows, so doses might vary.
+If one ADHD medication isn't working, your doctor may suggest trying a different one.
+On the other hand, if the symptoms are improving slightly, your doctor may recommend changing the dose.

 Medication management tips for parents

-Your child's doctor will often take care of medication management tasks like prescribing, adjusting the dose and evaluating results.
+Your child's doctor will often take care of medication management tasks like prescribing, adjusting the dose, and evaluating results.
 As a parent, you may be responsible for ensuring your child takes their medication correctly and is coping healthily at home.
 There are a few tips you can try to do this:

 • Record your observations, including changes in your child's symptoms, behavior, sleep, and eating habits.